 Considerations Before Using Clomicalm® for Dogs

-Clomicalm® is not recommended for dogs that have known aggression issues or those that have a sensitivity to other tricyclic antidepressant medications such as amitryptilline.
-Diagnostic tests should be performed to rule out underlying diseases before starting Clomicalm® and it should not be used in breeding male dogs since it may shrink testicles if given at high doses.
+Clomicalm® is not recommended for dogs that have known aggression issues or those that have a sensitivity to other tricyclic antidepressant medications.
+Diagnostic tests should be performed to rule out underlying diseases before starting Clomicalm®, and it should not be used in breeding male dogs since it may shrink testicles if given at high doses.
 Clomicalm® should also not be administered to dogs before they are at least six months old.

 Other Therapies for Separation Anxiety in Dogs